VestureSDK/Vesture/docs/docs/Mediator/Overrides/override-Crucible.Mediator.Events.md

 ---

-The namespace <xref:Ingot.Mediator.Events> includes classes and interfaces to handle the mediator event use case with <xref:Ingot.Mediator.Events.IEvent> as contract and <xref:Ingot.Mediator.Events.EventHandler`1> as handler.
+The namespace <xref:Vesture.Mediator.Events> includes classes and interfaces to handle the mediator event use case with <xref:Vesture.Mediator.Events.IEvent> as contract and <xref:Vesture.Mediator.Events.EventHandler`1> as handler.

 Events represent occurrences or actions that have already taken place, and they typically notify other parts of the system to react.